What happens to all our past traumas from childhood on?

 Complex trauma is more about interruptions on an emotional, spiritual, physical, sexual level, in the context of a relationship.

-As I am, from birth, growing up in my journey through life, I have a series of relationships where I am emotionally, spiritually, physically vulnerable because that is the nature of growing up, that is the nature of a relationship.
+As I am, from birth, growing up in my journey through life, I have a series of relationships where I am emotionally, spiritually, physically vulnerable because that is the nature of growing up, that is the nature of relationships.

 In the context of those relationships, if I am violated, if my spirit is endangered, my emotional stability is endangered, my physical being, through abuse, is endangered, if this is a repetition that I am repeatedly put at risk and interrupted in the context of these relationships, then these repetitions create a person who spends their life basically in fight, flight or being shut down.